Photoshop before and after images by Rich Quindry

 Because we buy with our eyes, better photos always win.
 It’s only a question of who has them.

-The vast majority of photographers and graphic designers are only familiar with a very limited number of the tools and commands that are available in Photoshop.
+The vast majority of photographers and graphic designers are only familiar with a minimal number of the tools and commands that are available in Photoshop.
 Rich is both an internationally recognized commercial photographer and a Photoshop expert.
-This provides great advantages to his clients, both in speed of delivery and reducing costs.
-His extensive experience as a commercial photographer and his Photoshop expertise provide him with a wealth of appproaches to choose from to achieve the desired image.
+This provides enormous advantages to his clients, both in the speed of delivery and reducing costs.
+His extensive experience as a commercial photographer and his Photoshop expertise provide him with a wealth of approaches to choose from to achieve the desired image.

-Almost all of Rich’s images get some enhancing done in Photoshop and other appications.
+Almost all of Rich’s images have some enhancement done in Photoshop and other applications.
 Below are some before and after images that illustrate some of his capabilities.